 in your facility, you must complete:

-- ULAM-10131 Animal Room Procedures for Rodents Part 1 (online course) and
+- ULAM-10131 Animal Room Procedures for Rodents Part 1 (online class) and

 - ULAM 10132 Animal Room Procedures for Rodents Part 2 (in-person workshop)